 In 2014, InterAction members are facing another mandatory standards compliance process through SCP.
 The SCP process was mandated by InterAction’s Board of Directors at the request of our membership and all InterAction members must self-certify compliance with InterAction PVO Standards every two years.

 The 2014 Self-Certification Plus Compliance Form (Will be available January 6, 2014) must be submitted to InterAction by each member organization no later than December 31, 2014.
 The compliance process is mandatory for all InterAction members every other year and noncompliance will result in suspension from InterAction membership.

-Associate members must adhere to sections 1.0 - 6.5 of the InterAction PVO Standards and must complete the Associate Member Self-Certification-Plus Compliance Form on the same schedule as regular members.
+Associate members who joined InterAction prior to 2014 must adhere to sections 1.0 - 6.5 of the InterAction PVO Standards and must complete the Associate Member Self-Certification-Plus Compliance Form on the same schedule as regular members.